 For brewing purposes both manufacturers offer pumps with similar performance characteristics.
 The differences are somewhat more intangible:

 |Max flow rate||8 GPM||7 GPM|

 (2 years if warranty card is registered)

 |Manufactured||March manufacturing plant in Glenview Illinois USA, and China||China|

 |In business since||1950s||2000s|

-*Chugger has two thrust washers (one large, one small) while March only uses the smaller one that sits closer towards the motor.
+*Most Chugger pumps have two thrust washers (one large, one small) while March only uses the smaller one that sits closer towards the motor.
 Thrust washers are bearing (contact) surfaces and do need to replaced periodically as they wear out.
 Most brewers should get a few years between replacements.
-If the pump starts to make rattling noises it's time to check the thrust washer(es).
-More information.
+If the pump starts to make rattling noises it's time to check the thrust washer(s).
+More information

 Plug and cord upgrades

 Optional upgrades are available to include a NEMA L5-15 (125VAC, 15A) twist lock electrical plug and to have the cord wrapped in 1/4" carbon colour expandable braided sleeving with 3/8" black heat shrink tubing at each end.